-35(r) Requirements for the testing of cannabis and cannabis products, including but not limited to: 36

-1 $\mathbf{2}$

-4 $\mathbf{5}$

-15sufficiently clear that the product contains cannabis or cannabis products or that might result in 1617confusion regarding whether the product is a cannabis or cannabis products;

-18(13) Prohibiting packaging or labeling that is offered for sale under the name, 19identity, or characteristics of another food or beverage or mimics another food or beverage or the 20characteristics of another food or beverage;

-21(14) Requiring packaging that is designed or constructed to be significantly difficult 22for children under 5 years of age to open, and not difficult for adults to use properly; and

-23(15) Require packaging include warnings, including but not limited to, those 24described in RSA 318-F:17.

-25(p) Health and safety rules and standards for the cultivation of cannabis and the 26manufacture of cannabis products, including:

-27(1) Prohibitions on additives to products that are toxic, misleading to consumers, or 28designed to make the product more appealing to children;

-29Safety standards regulating the manufacture of cannabis extracts and 30 concentrated cannabis products; and

-31(3) A prohibition on the inclusion of nicotine, alcohol, and other additives to products 32that are designed to make the product more addictive or more intoxicating.
+(10) Prohibiting packaging or labeling that features a depiction of consumption of cannabis or cannabis products while seated in, about to enter, operating, or about to operate an automobile or other machinery; (11) Prohibiting packaging or labeling that encourages excessive consumption; (12) Prohibiting packaging or labeling that does not indicate in a manner that is sufficiently clear that the product contains cannabis or cannabis products or that might result in confusion regarding whether the product is a cannabis or cannabis products; (13) Prohibiting packaging or labeling that is offered for sale under the name, identity, or characteristics of another food or beverage or mimics another food or beverage or the characteristics of another food or beverage; (14) Requiring packaging that is designed or constructed to be significantly difficult for children under 5 years of age to open, and not difficult for adults to use properly; and Require packaging include warnings, including but not limited to, those (15)described in RSA 318-F:17. (r) Health and safety rules and standards for the cultivation of cannabis and the manufacture of cannabis products, including: (1) Prohibitions on additives to products that are toxic, misleading to consumers, or designed to make the product more appealing to children; (2)Safety standards regulating the manufacture of cannabis extracts and concentrated cannabis products; and (3) A prohibition on the inclusion of nicotine, alcohol, and other additives to products that are designed to make the product more addictive or more intoxicating. (s) Standards for the operation of testing laboratories, including requirements for equipment and qualifications for personnel. (t) Requirements for the testing of cannabis and cannabis products, including but not limited to: (1) Requirements to ensure at a minimum that cannabis and cannabis products sold for human consumption do not contain contaminants that are injurious to health and to ensure correct labeling; (2) That testing shall include, but not be limited to, analysis for residual solvents, poisons, or toxins; harmful chemicals; dangerous molds or mildew; filth; dangerous pesticides and fungicides; heavy metals; and harmful microbials, such as E. coli or salmonella; (3) Threshold levels for each contaminant listed in subparagraph (2);